-Cleaner extracts of coal tar included in proprietary preparations, are more practicable for home use but they are less effective and improvement takes longer.
+Cleaner extracts of coal tar included in brand-named products are more practicable for home use, but they are less effective and improvement takes longer.

-Contact of coal tar products with normal skin is not normally harmful and they can be used for widespread small lesions; however, irritation, contact allergy, and sterile folliculitis can occur.
-The milder tar extracts can be used on the face and flexures.
-Tar baths and tar shampoos are also helpful.
+Contact of coal tar products with normal skin is not usually harmful and they can be used for widespread small lesions; however, irritation, contact allergy, and sterile folliculitis (pusfilled spots at the base of the hair) can occur.
+The milder tar extracts can be used on the face and skin folds.
+Tar baths and tar shampoos are also helpful and some of these products can be purchased over the counter without a prescription.

 Tar based products include: